 You may like our Complete Guide for Affiliate Marketing with ExpandCart

-Since it’s displayed on every single page on your site, the footer menu is valuable place to showcase your most important pages.
+Since it’s displayed on every single page on your site, the footer menu is a valuable place to showcase your most important pages.
 Add the most important links to your footer menu to help people find what they’re looking for without scrolling back to the top.

 One successful online store in the Middle East is Mumzworld, which we picked for this example for including a footer menu that has got it all.
 Notice also the locked top menu that stuck with us while scrolling all the way down to the footer.

-Draw people’s attention to any hot sales or timed offers on your ecommerce store , because some shoppers respond fast to discounts and deals.
+Draw people’s attention to any hot sales or timed offers on your eCommerce store, because some shoppers respond fast to discounts and deals.
 Mention these on your global navigation in the header or on the left side of the page.

 Look how Souq dedicates a large space to banners of discounts and hot deals, and we all know how great Souq is doing in the market!

-Studies have proven that shoppers are willing to pay more for a product or a service when they feel that the ecommerce store provides them with more than a product for sale: useful information, tutorial videos, how-to videos, or DIY step.
-Content marketing builds a lasting relationship with users and turns passers by into loyal customers.
+Studies have proven that shoppers are willing to pay more for a product or a service when they feel that the eCommerce store provides them with more than a product for sale: useful information, tutorial videos, how-to videos, or DIY step.
+Content marketing builds a lasting relationship with users and turns passers-by into loyal customers.
 Online shoppers hate to be spammed with sales offers and notifications that aim only to drain their money off.

 A brilliant example is what a supermarket did to drive sales with useful content.
-Asda is an online food store who knew that no one would want to follow a “supermarket” online.
+Asda is an online food store that knew that no one would want to follow a “supermarket” online.
 The marketing team created a YouTube channel that posted videos of beauty tips, new mom’s advice, and life hacks, with a tiny Asda’s logo on the top.
 The channel turned to be a big hit in 2 weeks, and it also drove sales to the supermarket through the links (the links to Asda have a 1% click-through rate; more than 1,100 have clicked through on a ‘bunny lamp’ link and made a purchase).

-Our brains take longer to process text than icons, that’s why ecommerce stores use a lot of icons in a text place.
+Our brains take longer to process text than icons, that’s why eCommerce stores use a lot of icons in a text place.
 The trick here is to use familiar icons that are known and accepted worldwide, so that users do not get confused, for example, a magnifying glass for search, a shopping cart, etc.